 Why aren't printers managed if this is such a powerful strategy?
 Typically, decisions about a printer purchase or copier supplies are made in "silos".
-Office services handles the copier lease; procurement may be responsible for printing supplies, while IT buys the printers and owns supporting the printer fleet.
+Office services handle the copier lease; procurement may be responsible for printing supplies, while IT buys the printers and owns supporting the printer fleet.

 Different departments all have a say, but there's no single department 100% responsible for the printer budget.
-As a result, purchases of printers, supplies and service requests are often uncoordinated and made without considering the company's overall needs.
+As a result, purchases of printers, supplies, and service requests are often uncoordinated and made without considering the company's overall needs.

 Another reason behind poor print management is the sheer complexity of all the different printer devices and supply SKUs.
 It's a service and logistical nightmare.
 An established MPS provider brings knowledge of all the brands, including those you have and those you may need.

 Finally, there’s a third reason too many business printers go unmanaged.
 Organizations lack a common metric to understand these costs.
-That’s why one of our recommendations is to implement a solution to measure inventory, volumes (by device) and costs (by device).
+That’s why one of our recommendations is to implement a solution to measure inventory, volumes (by device), and costs (by device).
 This delivers a consistent, realistic picture of your print environment.

 Many companies today have no idea what they spend on office printing, yet these costs are among the biggest unmanaged expenses in business today.

 Does print management matter?
 According to print experts, printing costs are significant and growing.
-So, yes, printing is a significant expenditure, and for most companies it's getting worse.
+So, yes, printing is a significant expenditure, and for most companies, it's getting worse.
 There are two reasons for this:

-To complicate matters, overall printing costs are difficult to quantify, since the true expenses of supplies, equipment and support are often buried in different cost centers across the organization.
+To complicate matters, overall printing costs are difficult to quantify, since the true expenses of supplies, equipment, and support are often buried in different cost centers across the organization.

 It’s quite common for each printer in a business to be purchased ad hoc by individuals from different departments out of their own budgets.
 This results in an explosion of unmanaged printers, many locally connected and out of sight from any kind of device management.
 This decentralized approach results in more makes and models from multiple manufacturers.

-Uncoordinated purchases of print devices and toner often results in duplicate technology within a printer fleet.
+Uncoordinated purchases of print devices and toner often result in duplicate technology within a printer fleet.
 You may even bring on more equipment than is actually required to support the user community.
 This can be seen in departments with a monochrome copier right next to a color printer.